Stephanie Nelson |

 Once you hit 250 hours, you’ll receive a Volunteer Pass, good for free admission to any National Park for your whole family for one year.

 TIP: There are also part-time and full-time volunteer positions in every park.
-Depending on how many hours you serve, lodging is free.
+Depending on how many hours you serve, lodging may be free.

 7. Buy an annual pass for $80 if you’re visiting a National Park more than three times in a year.